matthodan/jekyll-asset-pipeline/README.md

 Setting        | Default  | Description
 ---------------|----------|-----------------------------------------------------
-`bundle`       | `true`   | controls whether JAPR bundles the assets defined in each manifest.
+`bundle`       | `true`   | controls whether Jekyll Asset Pipeline bundles the assets defined in each manifest.
 If set to `false`, each asset will be saved individually and individual html tags pointing to each unbundled asset will be produced when you compile your site.
 It is useful to set this to `false` while you are debugging your site.
-`compress`     | `true`   | tells JAPR whether or not to compress the bundled assets.
+`compress`     | `true`   | tells Jekyll Asset Pipeline whether or not to compress the bundled assets.
 It is useful to set this setting to `false` while you are debugging your site.
 `output_path`  | `assets` | defines where generated bundles should be saved within the `_site` folder of your project.
 `display_path` | `nil`    | overrides the path to assets in generated html tags.
 This is useful if you are hosting your site at a path other than the root of your domain (e.g. `http://example.com/blog/`).
-`gzip`         | `false`  | controls whether JAPR saves gzipped versions of your assets alongside un-gzipped versions.
+`gzip`         | `false`  | controls whether Jekyll Asset Pipeline saves gzipped versions of your assets alongside un-gzipped versions.

 ## Octopress

 [Octopress](http://octopress.org/) is a popular framework for Jekyll that can help you get a blog up and running quickly.
-JAPR can be added to an Octopress site using the [Getting Started](#getting-started) steps above with the following modifications:
+Jekyll Asset Pipeline can be added to an Octopress site using the [Getting Started](#getting-started) steps above with the following modifications:

 1. Octopress uses Bundler to manage your site's dependencies.
 You should add `gem japr` to your Gemfile and then run `bundle install` to install.